A Complete-Electrode-Model-Based Forward Approach for Transcranial Temporal Interference Stimulation with Linearization: A Numerical Simulation Study: Discussion

-As our computational domain, we utilized an open-access dataset featuring a highly detailed multicompartment head model of a healthy male subject~\cite{Piastra_2020}.
-This model, along with the electrode configuration derived from the 10--20 system~\cite{Nuwer-2018}, provided a realistic framework for our numerical simulations.
+This finite element model, along with the CEM electrode configuration derived from the 10--20 system~\cite{Nuwer-2018}, provided a realistic framework for our numerical simulations.
 The mathematical forward tTIS model presented in this paper extends a similar model related to transcranial electric stimulation via direct currents, presented in~\cite{GALAZPRIETO-2022}.
 The electrode capacitance was implemented assuming that the utilized electrodes were assumed to be simple double-layer electrodes~\cite{BUTSON-2005, electrode-modelling-2017}, where in addition to the electrode--skin contact resistance $\contactResistance$, there was a parallel connection between a capacitor and a resistor with respective capacitance $\doubleLayerCapacitance$ and resistance $\doubleLayerResistance$.

 A theoretical justification for this omission of tissue capacitance is the insignificantness of the time derivatives in the utilized quasi-static versions of Maxwell's equations~\cite{Hamalainen1993, Knösche--Haueisen-2022}, which nullifies the reactive component of the tissue~\cite{GROSSMAN-2017, BUTSON-2005}.
 Note that this is in direct opposition to the advice of \cite{BUTSON-2005}, who recommend that where tissue volume activation is concerned, it is tissue capacitance that should be taken into account.
 However,~\cite{BUTSON-2005} also states that with relative permittivities $\relativepermittivity < \num{10000}$, the modelling errors introduced by this omission seem to be insignificant.